top of page

 2021 Vaca Choyera - Viñas del Tigre

-- The winery and their vineyards are located in Valle del Tigre approximately 2 miles from the Pacific Ocean.
+Winery location: The winery and their vineyards are located in Valle del Tigre approximately 2 miles from the Pacific Ocean.
 All red grapes are sourced from their estate vineyards.
-The Colombard grapes for their Burro Choyero are sourced from an organic dry farmed vineyard with 80 + year old vines that lies on the southwestern end of Valle de Guadalupe in the Ejido of San Antonio de las Minas.

-Valle del Tigre – Estate vineyards planted in 2006 at an elevation of 850 ft - (Tempranillo, Nebbiolo, Merlot, Malbec, Mission, Cabernet Sauvignon, Cabernet Franc, Syrah, Sauvignon Blanc, Chenin Blanc, Muscato).
-This is a winery unto itself in a valley that runs almost parallel to the Pacific, lying just beyond the first ridgeline that separates the land from the ocean.
+- Valle del Tigre – Estate vineyards planted in 2006 at an elevation of 850 ft - (Tempranillo, Nebbiolo, Merlot, Malbec, Missión, Cabernet Sauvignon, Cabernet Franc, Syrah, Sauvignon Blanc, Chenin Blanc, Moscato).
 Soil is a combination of clay, sand and river rocks and a substantial amount of organic matter.
-The tenderness and wholeness with which Aldo tends to this estate cannot be condensed into words on a screen but suffice it to say that if there is a spiritual version of farming, this is it.

-Valle de Guadalupe – A forgotten parcel of the Magoni Ranch planted in the 1940s at an elevation of 1150 ft.
-(Colombard) This vineyard was essentially abandoned before Aldo started tending to it in 2019.
-Forlorn and wild, this parcel is dry farmed and organic by default.
+- Valle de Guadalupe – Magoni Ranch planted in the 1940s at an elevation of 1150 ft.
+(Colombard and Chardonnay).
+Abandoned before Aldo brought it back to life.
 Soil is a combination of clay and granite.

-- A farmer by trade Aldo considers his principle task to care and nurture the soil, stating that it is the soil that takes care of the plant – as long as you care for the soil, the plant will be taken care of.
+- A farmer by trade, Aldo considers his principal task to care and nurture the soil, stating that it is the soil that takes care of the plant – as long as you care for the soil, the plant will be taken care of.

 2021 Vaca Choyera - Viñas del Tigre